-For your initial visit, the Radiation Oncology team usually meets you at the Radiation Oncology Center.
+For your initial visit, the Radiation Oncology team usually meets you at the Mat-Su Valley Cancer Center.

 If, after evaluation, you decide to proceed with treatment, you will receive more information about the radiation therapy treatment process and side effects that you might experience.
 Before you leave, an appointment will be made for your planning session (simulation).

-The simulation visit includes seeing your doctor and setting up your treatment plan.
-This visit in the Radiation Oncology Center will take from one hour to three hours.
+The simulation visit includes seeing your radiation oncologist and setting up your treatment plan.
+This visit in the Mat-Su Valley Cancer Center will take from one hour to three hours.
 You will be asked to sign a consent form agreeing to your treatment.
 Actual treatment time on subsequent visits takes only a few minutes, but preparation may add 15 to 20 minutes.

 You will not be radioactive after getting external radiation therapy, so don’t worry about hurting your family and friends.

 If you are hospitalized for insertion of internal radioactive sources, you will stay in a protected room until the source of radiation is removed.
-If you need this type of radiation, your doctor will explain it to you in detail.
+If you need this type of radiation, your radiation oncologist will explain it to you in detail.

 A health care team will work together to administer your radiation therapy.
-The team is led by a radiation oncologist, a doctor who specializes in radiation therapy.
-This is the person referred to as “your doctor” throughout this text.
+The team is led by a radiation oncologist, a radiation oncologist who specializes in radiation therapy.
+This is the person referred to as “your radiation oncologist” throughout this text.

 A radiation therapist actually delivers the prescribed treatment and will assist you before and after your treatments.
 A radiation therapy nurse works closely with the radiation oncologist to help you throughout your course of treatment.
 The health care team also includes other physicians, dosimetrists (specialists who use computers to help design treatment plans), social workers, dietitians, and chaplains.

-You will see your doctor in the Radiation Oncology Center or in your primary clinic.
+You will see your radiation oncologist in the Mat-Su Valley Cancer Center or in your primary clinic.
 An appointment will be made for a planning session (simulation).
-This visit includes seeing your doctor and setting up your treatment plan.
-Be prepared to spend one to three hours in the Radiation Oncology Center.
+This visit includes seeing your radiation oncologist and setting up your treatment plan.
+Be prepared to spend one to three hours in the Mat-Su Valley Cancer Center.
 You will be asked to sign a consent form agreeing to your treatment.